TobiKipp/SudokuTraining/README.md

         out.println(anotherurl);
     %>

-Even if some lines could be saved in the following scriptlet The c:import jstl can not be beaten in terms of shortness.
+Even if some lines could be saved in the following scriptlet The c:import JSTL can not be beaten in terms of shortness.
 I will backup the page to have an example for the alternative solutions, for this I will also keep the apache commons in maven.